-Enjoying the gardens
+Enjoying our sensory gardens

 Gardens and open space are such an important element at each of our hospices, with sensory gardens and areas to play in being a much loved feature enjoyed by our life-limited children that we support and their families.